Aliases for PRKCG Gene

 Previous GeneCards Identifiers for PRKCG Gene

 Protein kinase C (PKC) is a family of serine- and threonine-specific protein kinases that can be activated by calcium and second messenger diacylglycerol.
 PKC family members phosphorylate a wide variety of protein targets and are known to be involved in diverse cellular signaling pathways.
 PKC also serve as major receptors for phorbol esters, a class of tumor promoters.
 Each member of the PKC family has a specific expression profile and is believed to play distinct roles in cells.
 The protein encoded by this gene is one of the PKC family members.
 This protein kinase is expressed solely in the brain and spinal cord and its localization is restricted to neurons.
 It has been demonstrated that several neuronal functions, including long term potentiation (LTP) and long term depression (LTD), specifically require this kinase.
 Knockout studies in mice also suggest that this kinase may be involved in neuropathic pain development.
-Defects in this protein have been associated with neurodegenerative disorder spinocerebellar ataxia-14 (SCA14). [provided by RefSeq, Jul 2008]
+Defects in this protein have been associated with neurodegenerative disorder spinocerebellar ataxia-14 (SCA14).
+Two transcript variants encoding different isoforms have been found for this gene. [provided by RefSeq, Oct 2015]

 GeneCards Summary for PRKCG Gene

 PRKCG (Protein Kinase C, Gamma) is a Protein Coding gene.
 Diseases associated with PRKCG include spinocerebellar ataxia 14 and spinocerebellar ataxia type14.
-Among its related pathways are Signaling by FGFR and Signaling by FGFR.
-GO annotations related to this gene include protein kinase activity and calcium-dependent protein kinase C activity.
+Among its related pathways are MAPK signaling pathway and Immune System.
+GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is PRKCB.

 UniProtKB/Swiss-Prot for PRKCG Gene